WhiteCoreSim/WhiteCore-Optional-Modules/README.md

 This is the Optional Modules Repository for WhiteCore

+*NOTE:  As of Version 0.9.2, the WhiteCore repository format has changed so ensure that you are using the correct format for your repo.
+This should not be a problem if you use the latest commits of the WhiteCore-Dev or a release version >= 0.9.2*

 # Installation

 There are two ways to install these modules, auto-installation, or manual compilation